jae-ventures/jae-ventures.github.io/_posts/_drafts/2025-08-20-how-we-get-cities-electrified.md

 Fort Collins got it right by taking a comprehensive, coordinated approach to EV readiness.
 In 2018, they developed a detailed [Electric Vehicle Readiness Roadmap](https://www.fcgov.com/fcmoves/files/cofc-ev-readiness-roadmap.pdf?1540496524) that established clear vision, goals, and defined roles for City departments, private sector, and community members.
 Rather than having different departments work in silos, they assigned FC Moves as the lead department while establishing an interdepartmental EV working group that meets twice yearly for ongoing coordination.

 What really set Fort Collins apart was their commitment to leading by example.
-They've added 40 EVs and 3 full-sized electric transit buses to their municipal fleet while deploying over 50 EV charging stations throughout the city.
-This wasn't just about infrastructure—they updated their building codes to require EV-ready single-family homes with conduit from electrical panels to garages, making it easier for residents to go electric.
+As of 2024, they've added 40 EVs and 3 full-sized electric transit buses to their municipal fleet while deploying over 50 EV charging stations throughout the city.
+This wasn't just about infrastructure—they updated their building codes to require EV-ready single-family homes with conduit from electrical panels to garages prepared for 30A, 240V outlets for Level 2 charging, making it easier for residents to go electric.

 Their strategic approach paid off when they secured over $1 million in grants for cutting-edge EV charging management solutions.
 As highlighted by the [Build America Center](https://bac.umd.edu/fort-collins-smart-grid-electric-vehicle-charge-management-solution/), their success came from emphasizing collaboration, obtaining letters of support, and outlining a clear innovative vision.
-Fort Collins also partnered regionally with Colorado State University and the City of Loveland on the [Drive Electric Northern Colorado](http://driveelectricnoco.org/) initiative, recognizing that electrification works best when communities work together.
+Fort Collins participates in statewide collaboration efforts like [Drive Clean Colorado](https://drivecleancolorado.org/), a non-profit coalition that works with diverse stakeholders including fleets, utilities, vehicle technology companies, and local governments to accelerate clean transportation adoption across the state.

 ### Northern New Jersey